 A member of the Senior Leadership Team maintains an overview of Pupil Premium Grant spending, and the school monitors how well these interventions are working by holding regular pupil progress meetings, checking assessments, and using a tracking system to analyse performance data.

-We will know when these interventions are working when:
+We will know that these interventions are working by:

-For more information about our Pupil Premium grant and how it will be used over this academic year, please read our Pupil Premium Policy and Grant Expenditure Report below.
+For more information about our Pupil Premium grant and how it will be used over this academic year, please read our Pupil Premium Expenditure Report.

 Our Pupil Premium Policy can be found below.